Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Training, testing and evaluation (SQ4)

 On the other hand, Safi et al. \cite{Safi2020-cy} identify and report the data-sets used by primary studies for evaluation analysis.
 Although most examples are healthcare-related, they also report commerce and generic-purpose conversational agents.
 In alignment with Dsouza et al. \cite{Dsouza2019-px}, healthcare-focused primary studies use public or private medical knowledge repositories like scrapped data from medical-related forums \cite{Belfin2019-sm} or disease-symptom mapping knowledge databases \cite{Rai2018-rs}.
-Additionally, two additional insights can be extracted from these examples.
-First, for generic design approaches, conversational scripts like Telegram \cite{telegram}, public chat repositories \cite{PerezSoler2018-gl} or the use of public, specific-purpose repositories like DBpedia \cite{dbpedia} or Stanford CoreNLP \cite{stanford} which provide academic data-sets for training, testing and evaluating in domain-specific contexts like commerce transactions \cite{Handoyo2018-as} or any closed-domain chatbot design \cite{Nigam2019-sp}.
+Two additional insights can be extracted from these examples.
+First, for generic design approaches, \addreview{there is a clear trend towards the use of} conversational scripts like Telegram \cite{telegram}, public chat repositories \cite{PerezSoler2018-gl} or the use of public, specific-purpose repositories like DBpedia \cite{dbpedia} or Stanford CoreNLP \cite{stanford} which provide academic data-sets for training, testing and evaluating in domain-specific contexts like commerce transactions \cite{Handoyo2018-as} or any closed-domain chatbot design \cite{Nigam2019-sp}.
 And second, as briefly mentioned by Adamopoulou and Moussiades \cite{Adamopoulou2020-yj}, the use of publicly available corpora reported by primary studies might be used for inferring training features and evaluation strategies in domain-related conversational agents.